Paul Polman

 Paulus Gerardus Josephus Maria Polman, KBE (born 11 July 1956) is a Dutch businessman and author.
 He was the chief executive officer (CEO) of the British/Dutch consumer goods company Unilever.
-Polman is also the author of Net Positive: How Courageous Companies Thrive by Giving More Than They Take.
+Polman is also the co-author (with Andrew Winston) of Net Positive: How Courageous Companies Thrive by Giving More Than They Take.

-Whilst CEO of Unilever from 2009 to 2019, he set an ambitious vision to fully decouple business growth from its overall environmental footprint and increase the company’s positive social impact through the Unilever Sustainable Living Plan.
-During Polman’s tenure, he provided a return vastly superior to rivals and more than double that of the FTSE index.
-In 2018, the Financial Times called Polman “a standout CEO of the past decade.”
+While he was the CEO of Unilever from 2009 to 2019, he set an ambitious vision to fully decouple business growth from its overall environmental footprint and increase the company’s positive social impact through the Unilever Sustainable Living Plan.
+During Polman’s term, he procured a return vastly superior to rivals and more than double that of the FTSE index.
+In 2018, the Financial Times called Polman a "standout CEO of the past decade.”

-In 2019, he co-founded a new organization called IMAGINE with Jeff Seabright (formerly the Chief Sustainability Officer of Unilever) and Kees Kruythoff, to help businesses "eradicate poverty and inequality, and stem runaway climate change."
+In 2019 Polman, alongside Jeff Seabright, former Chief Sustainability Officer (C.S.O.) of Unilever, co-founded a new venture named Imagine to help businesses "eradicate poverty and inequality, and stem runaway climate change".
+Imagine Consultancy was purchased by Systemiq, an environmental consultancy firm focused on essential system change, of which Polman is a board member and major shareholder, in 2022.

+Polman was an early proponent of Net Positive investing, through which he invests in for-profit companies, whose mission is to deliver both high impact and financial returns.
+Polman sits on the Founders Board of TPG Rise, a $7 billion social-impact fund, alongside Bono and Jeffrey Skoll.
+Polman is also founding Co-Chair of EQT Future, a €3 billion long-hold impact fund, alongside Jacob Wallenberg.
 Polman is also an active Venture Capital investor having participated in several high profile fundraises for climate and mission focused companies.
-As a result of his work championing causes around climate change, inequality, and sustainability, Polman has become a prominent global figure in the push for more responsible business.
+As a result of his work championing causes around climate change, inequality and sustainability, Polman has become a prominent global figure in the push for more responsible business.

 Early life

 Polman was born and grew up in the Dutch city of Enschede, in a Catholic family with three brothers and two sisters, the son of a tyre company executive father and a former schoolteacher mother.

 Polman had hoped to become a doctor, but medical school places were allocated by lottery and he was not chosen.
 Instead, he studied at the University of Groningen, graduating with a BBA/BA in 1977.
 He completed his MA in Economics and MBA in Finance and International Marketing in 1979 at University of Cincinnati.

 In June 2014 Polman received his honorary doctorate during the 400th anniversary of the University of Groningen.

-On May 18, 2018, Polman received his Honorary Doctorate of Humane Letters from George Mason University.
-As the day's Commencement speaker, Dr. Polman declared, "Any system where too many feel they are not participating or are left behind will ultimately rebel against itself."
+In May 2018, Polman received an honorary doctorate from George Mason University.
+As the day's commencement speaker, Polman declared, "Any system where too many feel they are not participating or are left behind will ultimately rebel against itself."
 Capturing the spirit of his own sense of purpose, he continued, "The world we want will only be achieved when we choose action over indifference, courage over comfort, and solidarity over division."